 - The child must be 3 or 4 years of age by December 1 of the program year.
-If your child's birthday falls between September 1 - December 1, your child will be enrolled beginning on September 2.) - The child's family must be earning wages that fall at, or below, the federal poverty guidelines or, are currently receiving public assistance, foster care subsidy for enrolling child, or the child's family is homeless (per McKinney Vento), or have an Individualized Education Plan (IEP) - The child must live within the boundaries of Kalamazoo County
+If your child's birthday falls between September 1 December 1, your child will be enrolled beginning on September 2.) - The child's family must be earning wages that fall at, or below, the federal poverty guidelines or, are currently receiving public assistance, foster care subsidy for enrolling child, or the child's family is homeless (per McKinney Vento), or have an Individualized Education Plan (IEP) that specifies an early childhood placement. - The child must live within the boundaries of Kalamazoo County